 No research to date has proved that foods or supplements can increase a person’s melanin levels.
 However, eating certain nutrients may help the skin defend itself from UV damage and skin cancer.

 There are also ways to give the skin a tanned appearance without damaging it with UV rays.

 Read on to learn more about melanin levels and whether it may be possible to increase these in the body.

-While there are no safe, proven melanin boosters on the market, researchers have found a chemical compound that may boost melanin levels in the skin.
+While there are no safe, proven melanin boosters on the market,

 This compound created a tanned appearance when researchers applied it to human skin.
 They believe the compound shuts off certain enzymes that inhibit melanin production.